 The Chief’s Copper represents dignity to the Coast Salish peoples.
 The Centre’s roof references the cultural significance of copper.

-Charred Cedar Plank Sliding
+Charred Cedar Plank Siding

 More resilient once charred, the cedar plank siding on the building’s exterior is a potent symbol of the strengths of residential school Survivors and their families.